kamilsobik/mms-project-ember/README.md

 A computerized maintenance management system or CMMS is software that centralizes maintenance information and facilitates the processes of maintenance operations.
 It helps optimize the utilization and availability of physical equipment like vehicles, machinery, communications, plant infrastructures and other assets.
 This project is the first part of all - helping to manage failure of machinery.

 **Main features**:
-- adding failure requests
+- Adding failure requests
-- closing failure requests
+- Closing failure requests
-- login with different access levels
+- Login with different access levels
-- requset archive
+- Requset archive
 - KPI charts

 &nbsp;